Homap/ostrich_PAR_analysis/code/processing/README.md

 52,185,293 + 28,678,721 + 7590 = 80,871,604 (Total Z length)

+## Conversion of scaffold to chromosome coordinates

 To convert to Z chromosome, superscaffold 54 must be cut at position 16379243 and inverted.
 Superscaffold 36 as a whole must also gets inverted (!
 Do not invert PAR and nonPAR separately, the whole superscaffold must get inverted in one piece).

+Script used to convert scaffold to chromosome coordinates is called `scaffold_to_chr.py`.

+## Window-based measures

+Population genetics measure in this paper such as LD, rho, diversity, Tajima's D, etc are reported in windows of a certain size.
+The chromosome order and orientation of ostrich Z is driven from genetic map and therefore reflects a true connection among scaffolds.
+To measure window-based statistics, we first convert the coordinates of a given statistic computed within each scaffold into chromosome level coordinates using the script `scaffold_to_chr.py`.

+Using script `sliding_window.py`, we produce windows of any given size with Z coordinates.

+To find overlap between our computed statistic and a given window, we use BEDTools' command:
+`bedtools intersect -a window.txt -b statistic.txt  -wao > window_statistic_overlap.txt`

+Now that we have the overlap between windows and statistic of interest, we use a suitable script in each case to obtain a window-based average of our computed measure.